tfabris/BlueGigaEmpeg/README.txt

 tool with a USB micro cable plugged into the "UART" port on the dev board.
 At the time of this writing, here were the steps I took:

- - Make sure that jumper JP4 on the BetzTechnik board is connected.
-You will need to cut this trace after you're done upgrading, and/or temporarily reconnect it for future firmware updates to the WT32i chip.
+ - Make sure that jumper JP4 on the BetzTechnik WT32i bluetooth board is connected.
+   You will need to cut this trace after you're done upgrading.
+It will need to be temporarily reconnected any time you do firmware updates to the WT32i chip.
- - Make sure the Bluetooth breakout board is fully disconnected from the ardunio and all of its related electronics modules which are part of this assembly.
+ - Make sure the Bluetooth breakout board is fully disconnected from the Arduino and all of its related electronics modules which are part of this assembly.
    Upgrade will not work if it is connected to Arduino serial port.
  - Download and unzip the firmware zip file linked in "Reference Materials" above.